 Keep in mind that water storage tanks are fairly large.
 When you combine the weight of the machine itself with the weight of the water required in the tank, you end up with a very heavy piece of equipment.

 Water resistance rowers also tend to be longer than other types of rowers because you have to accommodate the full range of movement for the legs as well as the oversized water tank.
-They aren’t the best choice for apartment dwellers.
+They aren’t the best choice for apartment dwellers or those with smaller spaces.

 Many indoor users prefer the action of water rowers because it is smoother and quieter than air or hydraulic models.
 Some feel this is the closest to the feel of actually rowing on water because some air rowers have a “dead spot” where resistance drops momentarily during the stroke cycle.

 If you’re looking for a high end piece of exercise equipment, there are several water rowing machines that will fit the bill.
 There are many reasons why they’re so popular for at home use.

 As with any type of sport or fitness equipment, there is also a downside to water rowers.
 Let's take a look at those...